 Community Stakeholder Consultation Survey

-Please fill out the Survey Monkey and leave your comments regarding our choice to take the ACT Test during Spring 2021 testing.
+Please fill out the survey and leave your comments regarding our choice to take the ACT Test during Spring 2022 testing.

 Colcord Public Schools

 Preparing Students to be College, Career, and Citizen ready.

 Colcord Schools is communicating with parents of students who will be juniors during the 2021-2022 school year.
 Our school district plans to administer the ACT test in Spring 2022 to eligible juniors as part of the state contract with the Oklahoma State Department of Education and ACT.